 On our comment site you can read reviews and posts from participants of the previews events or write a comment yourself.
 Visit and like us on Facebook on “Push Hands Meeting Hannover” for further information as well.

-The 2nd Taiji Forum Meeting – an exchange meeting for Chinese Internal Arts – will take place from September, 8th to September, 10th 2017 in Hanover (Germany).
+The 2nd Taiji Forum Meeting – an exchange meeting for Chinese Internal Arts – took place from September, 8th to September, 10th 2017 in Hanover (Germany).

 Downloads 17th Push Hands Meeting